What I learned in 3 months about living without a smartphone

 Now that I no longer stream my music through my phone (usually in the car), I listen to the radio again.
 So I am listening to different styles of music, than if I would choose playlists myself.
 But that is actually nice.
 And if I do want playlists in my car, I prepare them on my laptop.
 I still have quite a bit of music locally stored on my laptop.
 I create playlists, synchronize them to an old ipod (the first ones, the small squares ones, do you remember them?) and use a cable in my car to listen to them.

 13. More face to face and more of a social life

 Now that I can't message back and forth as effortlessly and communication becomes a little more challenging....
 I notice that I am becoming more engaged and thoughtful in discussing things when meeting with people.
 As a result, I have more brief catch-ups on the street or in stores when bumping into people.
 More often, I invite friends or colleagues for walks, go out more and have more dinners.
 So absolutely no social poverty here.
 Rather more social wealth.

 Overall, the experiment "from smartphone to dumbphone" was successful.
 In short, life is possible without having a smartphone :) Some things are definitely more challenging, doing things takes a bit more time.
 I need to prepare better.
 But all of it is more mindful and actually more at ease.

 I am so curious about how you feel about your smartphone.
 And if you would want to give it a different 'place' in your life?
 Feel free to let me know.
-Comment below or use the Contact option in the menu above.
+Comment below or leave a message at the Contact page.